-Back in the days, most types of formal learning were confined to classrooms and lecture halls, meaning that only a select number of people who had the time to attend every day could achieve formal qualifications.
-Fast forward to today, and we’re living in an ever-more inclusive world, with opportunities for stay-at-home moms, people who can’t get out of the house so easily, and professionals who are stuck at the office every day to learn and fulfill their dreams.
-This wouldn’t be possible without the world of e-learning localization – so let’s take a look at how e-learning can be made accessible to everyone on a global level.
+Back in the days, most types of formal training were confined to classrooms and lecture halls, meaning that only a select number of people attending could achieve that formal training and education.
+Fast forward to today, where information and proper training has to be accessible in to succeed in the global marketplace.
+This wouldn’t be possible without the world of e-learning – so let’s take a look at how e-learning can be made accessible to everyone on a global level.

 E-learning localization and e-learning around the world

-The global e-learning market is projected to be worth a whopping 325 billion dollars by 2025, which is no wonder why so many companies are looking to get a piece of the global e-learning pie (especially as it’s increased the income of US companies by 40%!).
+The global e-learning market is projected to be worth a whopping 325 billion dollars by 2025, which is no wonder why so many companies are looking to get a piece of the global e-learning.
 The thing is if you’ve got your sights on going global you’re going to need at least 12 languages to reach at least 50% of the world’s population – so that’s where e-learning localization is going to come in.

 What is e-learning localization?

-While you may think that everyone does business in English, when you’re dealing with B2C, not everyone is going to be good enough in English to be able to understand the course content.
-Plus, people feel a lot more comfortable learning in their native language.
+While you may think that everyone does business in English, not everyone is going to be good enough in English to be able to understand the course content.
+People feel a lot more comfortable learning in their native language and will be able to use that training more effectively as well

 If you’re from the e-learning industry, you’re probably going to hear the word localization pop up from time to time.
 So, to explain what e-learning localization is – it’s adapting your content for a specific country/region and language.
 It’s a bit different from translation in the fact that it takes translation a bit further and focuses on more than just the language, which we’re going to cover right now!